 Most moose are not aggressive but just like humans, they can become irritated and aggravated when provoked.
 Seeing a moose is such an incredible thing that often people forget they shouldn't get too close or make loud sounds or even do ridiculous things like throw snowballs at the animals to get their attention.

-If you really, really want to see a moose in Upstate New York and understand that these animals are to be treated with nothing but respect and allowed space, there are a few places you're more likely to see a moose than others.
+If you want to see a moose in Upstate New York and understand that these animals are to be treated with nothing but respect and allowed space, there are a few places where you're more likely to see a moose than others.

 According to Visit Adirondacks, an estimated 400 moose call the mountain range home, and the top five best places to spot one is in Vermontville on Route 3, at Meacham Lake on Route 30, at Saranac Lake, at the Limekiln Lake-Cedar River Road, and at Lake Lila.